Logan-Lin/quartz-blog/content/ai-system/high-availability.md

 > [!info] Extended Reading
 > To learn more about SPOF identification and elimination:
-> - [What is a Single Point of Failure?](https://www.techtarget.com/searchdatacenter/definition/Single-point-of-failure-SPOF) from TechTarget provides full coverage
+> - [What is a Single Point of Failure?](https://www.techtarget.com/searchdata center/definition/Single-point-of-failure-SPOF) from TechTarget provides full coverage
 > - [System Design: How to Avoid Single Points of Failure](https://blog.algomaster.io/p/system-design-how-to-avoid-single-point-of-failures) offers technical strategies with practical examples and diagrams
 > - [How to Avoid Single Points of Failure](https://clickup.com/blog/how-to-avoid-a-single-point-of-failure/) provides practical strategies and tools

 ### Redundancy and Backups

 We've identified where your system is at risk.
 Now let's talk about how to protect it.
-The solution comes in two related forms: running backups (redundancy) prevent downtime, and saved backups (snapshots) enable quick recovery.
+The solution comes in two related forms: running backups (redundancy) prevents downtime, and saved backups (snapshots) enable quick recovery.

 Think of redundancy like having a spare key to your house.
 If you lose your main key, you don't have to break down the door.
 You just use the spare and life continues normally.
 Backups, on the other hand, are like having photos of everything in your house.
 If there's a fire, the photos don't prevent the disaster, but they help you rebuild afterward.